MetOffice/dagrunner/README.md

 ## Example library usage

-Let's demonstrate defining a graph where each node has an associated ID.
+Let's demonstrate defining a graph, where in our simple example we define each node with an associated ID.
 Our task is then to concatenate this node ID as a string with its dependencies.

 This demonstrates:
-- Passing data in memory.
+- Defining a custom processing module (i.e. plugin).
 - Basic graph generation.
-- Defining a custom processing module (i.e. plugin).
+- Passing data in memory.
 - Execution with our chosen scheduler.

-### Definning a custom processing module (plugin)
+### Defining a custom processing module (plugin)

-First, ensure that 'dagrunner' is on the PYTHONPATH.
+First, ensure that 'dagrunner' is on the `PYTHONPATH` (i.e. [installation](#installation)).

-Now let's subclass the abstract 'Plugin' class from dagrunner.
+Now let's subclass the abstract 'Plugin' class from `dagrunner` and define a processing module that accepts an 'id' as argument and concatenates this together with the node ID (result returned) of dependent (predecessor) nodes.

 ```python
 from dagrunner.plugin_framework import Plugin